Jeiranjeni/ShapeAI_ML_Project/README.md

 # ShapeAI_ML_Project
-This Machine Learning Project I Learned from ShapeAI.This is my first project
+This Machine Learning Project I Learned from ShapeAI.This is my first project.
+This is my first commit.